United States–Vietnam relations: Military

-The territorial disputes in the South China Sea with China, which has become more assertive in its territorial claims, has also gradually strengthened relations between Vietnam, the U.S., and other Chinese rivals, including India and fellow ASEAN member and U.S. ally the Philippines.
-The U.S. favors an open South China Sea for its larger Indo-Pacific strategy and because Chinese territorial claims in the region threaten the security and prosperity of its key regional allies.
+The territorial disputes in the South China Sea with China, which has become more assertive in its territorial claims, have significantly strengthened relations between Vietnam, the U.S., and other Chinese rivals, including India and fellow ASEAN member and U.S. ally the Philippines.
+The U.S. favors an open South China Sea aligned with its broader Indo-Pacific strategy and because Chinese territorial claims in the region threaten the security and prosperity of its key regional allies.
 With Vietnam's historically complex relationship with China that included past territorial disputes, Vietnam feels that Chinese claims and actions in the South China Sea threaten its sovereignty and territorial integrity.
-In this regard, American and Vietnamese security interests align as they oppose Chinese in the South China Sea.
+In this regard, American and Vietnamese security interests align in their shared opposition to the Chinese territorial claims in the South China Sea.